w3c/activitystreams/ERRATA.md

   - Unlike `latitude` and `longitude`, the domain of the `altitude` term is the `Object` type.
 The `altitude` term should be included in the list of properties of an `Object`.
 Because `altitude` is primarily documented as a property of a `Place`, publishers should not include `altitude` on objects that are not of type `Place`, and consumers should accept objects with this property that aren't of type `Place`.

   - The domain of the `attributedTo` property is both `Link` and `Object`. `attributedTo` should be included in the list of properties of a `Link`.

+  - The Notes for the `to` property should read: "Identifies one or more entities that are part of the public primary audience of this Object."

+  - The Notes for the `bto` property should read: "Identifies one or more entities that are part of the private primary audience of this Object."

+  - The Notes for the `cc` property should read: "Identifies one or more entities that are part of the public secondary audience of this Object."

+  - The Notes for the `bcc` property should read: "Identifies one or more entities that are part of the private secondary audience of this Object."